MapleBloom/NewsPaper/README.md

 - html-code to work at templates with views and forms.
 - GET and POST parameters at HTTP-requests.
 - DeleteView, UpdateView, CreateView generics.
+- ModelForm, SignupForm.
+- LoginRequiredMixin, PermissionRequiredMixin.
+Customization.
 <p> </p>

 - Two different ways to register and log in: full and via e-mail/social account.
 - Add users to different groups via admin and registration.
-Exclusive permissions via admin.
+Exclusive permissions via admin and user upgrade.
 - Check user permissions at views and templates.